Key Takeaways

 Oklahoma is an at-will employment state, meaning employers generally can terminate employees for any reason or no reason at all.
 But the Oklahoma Supreme Court carved out a critical exception in Burk v.
 K-Mart Corp., 1989 OK 22, 770 P.2d 24.
 Under the Burk doctrine, an employer cannot fire an employee for a reason that violates a clear mandate of Oklahoma public policy.

-The Burk tort is particularly valuable because it allows recovery of compensatory damages for emotional distress and, in egregious cases, punitive damages — remedies that are not available under the FLSA's retaliation provision alone.
+The Burk tort is particularly valuable because it allows recovery of compensatory damages for emotional distress and, in egregious cases, punitive damages — though punitive damages are subject to the statutory cap under 23 O.S. § 9.1.
+These remedies are not available under the FLSA's retaliation provision alone.

 Workers' Compensation Anti-Retaliation